 Having painful, chapped lips is definitely not fun and in the winter you are much more likely to suffer .
 As the skin on your lips is much thinner than it is on the rest of your body, they are more susceptible to damage, especially in the depths of winter.
 Lips don’t contain oil-producing glands to keep them moist, and so we have to make an extra effort to protect them.
 Luckily there are steps you can take to look after your lips, so here are the top seven tips to protect our lips in the winter:

-- Cover your mouth with your scarf if it is particularly cold and windy outside.
+If it is particularly cold and windy outside, make sure you cover your lips.
 This will help protect your lips from the elements and keep them warm and healthy.

 Follow these tips and you will be taking great steps in protecting your lips this winter.
 Let me know how you get on.